fxi/shinyCluster/README.md

 ## Configuration

 * Your R shiny app goes in `appShiny` folder
-* SSL certificate could be put in `/settings/ssl`
+* SSL certificate could be put in `/settings/ssl`.
+Path can be changed in `passengerStartApp*`
 * `passengerStartApp.sh` and `passengerStartAppSsl.sh` contain the command and configuration for starting the app with passenger.

 ## Testing

+You can test your R shiny application without launching a process manager: using R directly or `shinyNodeProxy` only.

 ### R only

-To manually start the application, from the root of the project (expected working dir), lauch utils/runApp.R with the port to listen:
+To manually start the shiny application, launch utils/runApp.R with the port to listen from the root of this project (expected working dir) with this command:

 `Rscript utils/runApp.R 3838`

-### node only
+### Node.js only

 To start the application with node, use `node` (or `nodejs`) command.
 This will launch the port detection and the proxy.